bitnami/charts/bitnami/supabase/README.md

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 [Learn more about the default configuration of the chart](https://docs.bitnami.com/kubernetes/infrastructure/supabase/get-started/).

-Looking to use Supabase in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites